Ninth European Parliament: 4 July 2019 election

 The five Quaestors were chosen by acclamation.

 20 January 2022 election

 Four Quaestors were elected on the first round of voting, with the fifth being elected on the second round of voting.

-Political groups leadership

 Political groups and parties

-There are currently 7 political groups in the parliament, one less than the previous parliament.
-Each MEP can belong to only one group.
-Political groups can be founded by at least 25 MEPs which come from at least one quarter of all EU member states (currently seven).
+There were 7 political groups in the parliament, one fewer than the previous parliament.
+Each MEP could belong to only one group.
+Political groups could be founded by at least 25 MEPs which came from at least one quarter of all EU member states (namely seven).